Costs of trading FAQs

 |Other international||Contact Client Support||Contact Client Support|

-Overnight funding fees for positions which remain open at our market close are calculated using the following formula:
+Overnight financing fees for positions which remain open at our market close are calculated using the formula below (with the exception of FX positions, which are calculated using swap points - please see Q19 for further details):

 - Short Positions F = V × I / b